olsenlabmit/BigSMILES/Common_Repeat_Unit_List.md

+# List of common BigSMILES repeat units
-# List of common repeat units and their equivalent string replacements
+This document holds a list of common repeat units and their equivalent string replacements that could be directly used within BigSMILES without additional definition.

 To contribute to the list, please submit a pull request.
-The modifications will be accepted after manual review.
+The modifications will be accepted after review.

 ## BigSMILES Fragment Naming Syntax
-1. The names of the fragments should consist of ASCII symbols.
+1. The names of the fragments should consist of ASCII symbols enclosed between a pair of square brackets.
-2. Whitespace characters and square brackets should be avoided to prevent conflict with the bracket surrounding the name.
+2. Whitespace characters and square brackets should be avoided within the name to prevent conflict with the bracket surrounding the name.
 3. The names are not case sensitive.

 ## Common repeat units and their equivalent string replacements